The Securities Litigation Review: Portugal

 Year in review

-Pursuant to the memorandum of understanding entered into between an association created for the protection of BES' bond and commercial-paper investors and the Portuguese government, the CMVM, the Bank of Portugal and BES, a fund by means of which the investors shall be partially compensated was established.
-Said fund is not only substituting the private investors in the pending judicial proceedings, but also filing new judicial proceedings against investment banks and directors, all of which are still pending in the first-instance courts.
+While most civil proceedings related to GES/BES have been dismissed by the courts, proceedings initiated by a special fund constituted pursuant to a memorandum of understanding entered into between an association created for the protection of BES's bond and commercial-paper investors and the Portuguese government, the CMVM, the Bank of Portugal and BES, are still pending in the first-instance courts.